hieuvp/learning-kubernetes/08-rbac-authorization/README.md

   --embed-certs=true
 # embed-certs to "certificate-authority-data" field

-# Add the new credentials to kubectl
+# Add a new credentials to kubectl
 # It will set a "user" entry in kubeconfig
 kubectl config set-credentials ${CERTIFICATE_USER}@${CLUSTER_NAME} \
   --client-certificate=${CERTIFICATE_DIR}/${CERTIFICATE_USER}.crt \